trevorswan11/CSDS233/HomeworkThree/README.txt

 - Javadoc formatting used to allow naming of test methods to testcase<Num>
 - Javadoc formatting follows from a vs code extension allowing for more clear comment descriptions
 - Created a basic Exception nested class to handle improper behavior without using Assertions
+- I did more extensive testing than required to ensure proper behavior (comments outline what tests are doing)